-Convesio’s platform scales automatically, meaning you don’t need to mess with memory limits or storage or any other arbitrary technical measures.
+Convesio’s platform scales automatically, so you don’t need to mess with memory limits, storage, or other arbitrary technical measures.
 Hosting with Convesio is as straightforward as publishing a blog post or new product to your WooCommerce site.

 Short of that, if you want to free up some database resources head into Your WooCommerce Settings > Tools > and “Clear customer sessions”.
 Do this before the holiday rush.
 Likewise, clear the WooCommerce Transients and Expired Transients cache, too.
 This will flush out old carts that have expired and customer sessions that never converted into paying customers.

 We see this a lot when clients ask about improving website speed.
-A quick glance at GTMetrix or Google PageSpeed shows dismal scores.
-Often the top suggestion is “Remove third party scripts”.
+A glance at GTMetrix or Google PageSpeed shows dismal scores.
+Often the top suggestion is “Remove third-party scripts”.

 The truth is almost no one clicks on those “Share this page” widgets.
-You can verify this yourself using services like HotJar (temporarily, since it’s also a third party script) to record users anonymously.
-Twitter streams, Facebook “Like this page” boxes, and other widgets add a lot of bloat.
+You can verify this yourself using services like HotJar (temporarily, since it’s also a third-party script) to record users anonymously.
+Twitter streams, Facebook “Like this page” boxes, and other widgets add a lot of bloats.
 If you want to encourage users to Follow or Like you, consider a simple widget or block that uses an image, some CSS, and a little text with a link to your profile.